mipimipi/smsync/README.md

 ### Synchronization Process

 Coming back to the example above.
-Let's assume the config file `SMSYNC.CONF` is stored in `/home/musiclover/Music/SLAVE`.
+Let's assume the config file `smsync.yaml` is stored in `/home/musiclover/Music/SLAVE`.
 To execute smsync for the slave open a terminal and enter

     $ cd /home/musiclover/Music/SLAVE
     $ smsync